Ayşe Nur Bahçekapılı: Political career

 Originally she served as the President of the Social Democratic Populist Party (SHP) Istanbul Women's Commission but later joined the conservative Justice and Development Party (AKP).
 She was elected as a Member of Parliament for Istanbul's second electoral district in the 2007 general election and was re-elected in the 2011, June 2015 and November 2015 general elections.
 In the 23rd and 24th Parliaments (2007 to 2015), she served as the President of the Turkish-Cuban inter-parliamentary friendship group.

 She was not renominated for the 2018 parliamentary election.

 Deputy Speaker

 Bahçekapılı first became a Deputy Speaker of the Grand National Assembly on 2 July 2013, halfway through the course of the 24th Parliament.
 She served until the end of the parliamentary term on 23 June 2015.
 Serving under Speaker Cemil Çiçek, she served alongside AKP colleague Sadık Yakut, the Republican People's Party (CHP) MP Güldal Mumcu and the Nationalist Movement Party (MHP) MP Meral Akşener.

-She was appointed as a Deputy Speaker for a second time on 24 November 2015, serving in the 26th Parliament.
+She was appointed a Deputy Speaker for a second time on 24 November 2015, serving in the 26th Parliament.
 Serving under Speaker İsmail Kahraman, she serves alongside AKP colleague Ahmet Aydın, the CHP MP Akif Hamzaçebi and the Peoples' Democratic Party (HDP) MP Pervin Buldan.